 Students are expected to wear their Special Dress uniforms on Fridays for chapel services and during special programs and events.

 Is there a prayer group for Covenant parents?

 Yes!
 Prayer is a vital part of our community life.
 We invite all parents, guardians, and grandparents to join the Covenant Prayer Group.
-Our group meets on Thursday mornings from 8:15-9:30am in the drama room.
+Please email us at [email protected] for more information.

 What do I do if I have a concern about my child?

-Please contact your child’s teacher, Miss Eekhoff, or Dr. Stoner as soon as a concern arises.
+Please contact your child’s teacher, Mr. Harris, or Dr. Stoner as soon as a concern arises.
 Our desire is to partner with you in walking alongside your child during his or her formative years.
 Communication is key in helping us to best address issues and shepherd our students’ hearts.

 How and when can I make a gift to the school?